Blotch3D/Blotch3D/README.md

 reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
 Also add a reference to, or the source of, Blotch3D.

+In Visual Studio, when one assembly references another lower-level assembly, by default Visual Studio only copies the DLLs of the lower-level project to the output folder of the higher-level project.
+When a lower-level library has other files, like content files, then not only will you want to set each file's 'Copy always' or 'Copy if newer' flag so it gets copied to that assembly's output folder, you will also need to make sure all higher-level libraries or at least the highest level app project references that low-level assembly (even if it doesn't directly use it), and each reference's 'Copy local' flag is set to 'true' or 'yes'.
+This makes sure those extra files in the lower-level project are included in the output folder of that highest-level project.

 To create a project for another platform besides Microsoft Windows:
 First you will need to install any Visual Studio add-ons, etc. for the